stackworkshop/self-eval/README.md

 ##### In progress

 As the heading describes, this column is where you'd have all the cards that are in progress, ideally 1 or 2 at any given time.
 A card from here can be either moved to either of `Done` or `Help!` columns.
-If you need help with any card, add a note detailing your problem and what you've tried but hasn't worked.
+If you need help with any card, add a note detailing your problem and what you've tried but hasn't worked and move it to the `Help!` column.

 ##### Done